Vyral/vincent-napoleon/_posts/2019-02-12-welcome-to-my-new-series-domicile-in-the-state-of-florida.md

 ---
 layout: post
-title: 'Welcome to My New Series: Domiciles in the State of Florida'
+title: 'Welcome to My New Series: Domicile in the State of Florida'
 date: 2019-02-12 17:41:00
 tags:
   - Real Estate
 excerpt: >-
-  Welcome to my new video series in which I clear up false conceptions about domiciles in the state of Florida.
+  Welcome to my new video series in which I clear up false conceptions about domicile in the state of Florida.
 Today I’ll be covering some of the basics.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Vincent+Napoleon/Naples+Real+Estate+Agent+_+Domicile+Intro.mp4
 pullquote: >-
-  Today’s video marks the beginning of a series in which I’d like to clear up these false perceptions about domiciles in Florida.
+  Today’s video marks the beginning of a series in which I’d like to clear up these false perceptions about domicile in Florida.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false
-youtube_alternate_image: /uploads/2-11-domicile-yt.jpg
+youtube_alternate_image: /uploads/2-11-domicile-yt-1.jpg
 youtube_code: ihoSEJpq43U
 ---